pimalaya/himalaya/README.md

 ### Installing using Nix

-If you already have Nix installed, run the following command to install himalaya:
+If you already have Nix installed (without Flakes), run the following command to install himalaya to your home directory:

 ```bash
 nix-env -if https://github.com/soywod/himalaya/archive/master.tar.gz
 ```

-If you use Nix with [Flakes](https://nixos.wiki/wiki/Flakes), you can directly run himalaya using:
+Alternatively, if you use Nix with [Flakes](https://nixos.wiki/wiki/Flakes), you can directly run himalaya without installing it anywhere:

 ```bash
 nix run github:soywod/himalaya